FernandoDuarteF/RNA-seq-nextflow/README.md

 * Add RSeQC for gene body coverage for STAR bam output
 * Add line to join counts from star output
+* MATRIX process cannot be used if strandness is not known

+Remember difference between channels (queue channel and value channel)

+The resource parameters in nextflow.config file are not optimal, they are just there for demostration.